 Advanced Navigation / NNAS Gold Course

 The ideal course for those who want to venture out with confidence in any terrain in all weathers.
-The navigational standard of the course is similar to that of the Mountain Leader award.
+The navigational standard of the course is similar to that of the Hill and Moorland Leader or Mountain Leader award.

 Having taught navigation all over the globe, Beyond the Edge strongly believes that the Peak District is one of the best locations for practicing navigation with its mix of featureless plateaus, deep groughs and rolling hills.

 To get the most from the Advanced Navigation / NNAS Gold course, you should be able to walk on a bearing and be confident following a route on the map along paths or tracks with some deviations across open ground.

 We will refresh the finer points of on path navigation skills before getting to grips with the more complex aspects of navigating cross country in complex terrain.
 This will involve finding smaller and smaller points on the map including learning simple search techniques to find an exact location.

 If you have not completed the Intermediate Navigation / NNAS silver course or a similar recognised course we would encourage you to contact the office to discuss booking on the course.

 With effect from Feb 2020 the NNAS Gold is now a two day combined training and assessment course.
 Candidates who have previously completed training, but have not yet attended assessment should contact the office to discuss their assessment.

 Candidates that wish to be awarded the NNAS Gold certificate must complete a pre course study paper and a post course study paper in order to successfully pass the award.